Production function estimation using subjective expectations data: Monte Carlo Simulations

-In summary, NPR is robust to bias in expected inputs and, while bias in expected output or productivity undermine performance of the basic estimator, an extension to the NPR estimation algorithm can accommodate these biases under certain assumptions.
-We do not consider the bias-robust versions of NPR further since, as detailed in Appendix \ref{subsect:method_bias}, they require adequate panel data on firms' expectations, which is not available in our empirical setting.
+In summary, NPR is robust to bias in expected inputs and, while bias in expected productivity may undermine performance of the basic estimator, extensions to NPR can accommodate these biases under certain assumptions (see Appendix \ref{adix:bias} for details).
+We do not consider the bias-robust versions of NPR further since in our MES data, output expectations appear largely unbiased and we do not have many firms with multiple longitudinal data on firms' subjective expectations.

+While the OP, LP and ACF control function estimators do not use subjective expectations data directly, they will be affected by expectational biases if such biases lead to changes in firm decisions.
+To illustrate this point, we focus on biased productivity expectations and run several simulations that change the variance of the bias component.
+In contrast to our baseline DGP, we eliminate heterogeneity in investment costs and set the degree of optimization error in labor to 0.1 instead of 0.37.
+These changes are made to reduce the bias in the OP estimator in a setting without expectational biases and thus highlight a distinct source of bias.\footnote{Results available from the authors on request show the performance of the LP, ACF and NPR estimators is very similar when productivity bias is varied in the context of the baseline DGP.}